revona-jackson/revona-orchestration/portfolio/case-studies/well-in-the-desert/03-the-architecture.md

+---
+title: The Architecture
+parent: Well in the Desert
+nav_order: 3
+---

 The Architecture

 The architecture of Well in the Desert is intentionally lean, designed to demonstrate how modern marketing operations can execute high-frequency publishing without operational bloat.
 It functions as a micro-system that transforms brief, human-authored reflections into structured, multi-platform assets through targeted AI workflows.